 Meat Is An Unnecessary Luxury

-Leo Tolstoy pointed out that if humans can live healthy lives without eating meat (and we can – just look at the thousands of vegans who do it), then meat can be considered a luxury.
+Leo Tolstoy pointed out that if humans can live healthy lives without eating meat (and we can – just look at the millions of vegans who do it), then meat can be considered a luxury.
 If you like, you can check out this excerpt from an essay Leo wrote on that topic.

 Can I justify killing an animal simply so that I can enjoy food that tastes good?
 I don’t think I can.
 To put it more broadly: Is it ok for me to cause suffering so that I can enjoy a luxury that I don’t need?
 I don’t think it is.